1 Timothy 4:9-11

 Amplified: With a view to this we toil and strive, [yes and] suffer reproach, because we have [fixed our] hope on the living God, Who is the Savior (Preserver, Maintainer, Deliverer) of all men, especially of those who believe (trust in, rely on, and adhere to Him).
 (Amplified Bible - Lockman)

-Wuest: for with a view to this we are laboring to the point of exhaustion; yes, we are putting forth great efforts against opposition, because we have set our hope permanently upon the living God who is the Saviour of all men, especially of believers. (
+Wuest: for with a view to this we are laboring to the point of exhaustion; yes, we are putting forth great efforts against opposition, because we have set our hope permanently upon the living God who is the Saviour of all men, especially of believers.

 Young's Literal: for this we both labour and are reproached, because we hope on the living God, who is Saviour of all men -- especially of those believing.

-FOR IT IS FOR THIS WE LABOR AND STRIVE: eis touto gar kopiomen (1PPAI) kai agonizometha, (1PPMI): (1 Corinthians 4:9-13; 2 Corinthians 4:8-10; 6:3-10; 11:23-27; 2 Timothy 2:9,10; 3:10-12; Hebrews 11:26; 13:13; 1 Peter 4:14,15) Note that KJV has "suffer reproach" in place of "strive" because a different Greek verb is used in the Textus Receptus, the manuscript from which the KJV is translated.
+Note that KJV has "suffer reproach" in place of "strive" because a different Greek verb is used in the Textus Receptus, the manuscript from which the KJV is translated.
 The Nestle-Aland which is the source of the NAS and NIV has agonizomai and is accepted by most scholars as the more reliable manuscript.

-Note that Paul now joins Timothy using the first person plural "we labor...we strive".
+Note that Paul now joins Timothy using the first person plural "we labor… we strive".
 Note also that he chooses two very strong Greek verbs to convey the import and the challenge inherent in spiritual exercising.
 He is saying that spiritual exercise is not easy, no matter who you are.
 Spiritual discipline calls for intense toil and agonizing effort.
 Believers who desire to excel in godliness must really work at it, by the grace of God and the Spirit of God for the glory of God.

-Labor (2872) (kopiao from kópos = labor, fatigue) The root word kopos is used in secular Greek of “a beating,” “weariness” (as though one had been beaten) and “exertion,” was the proper word for physical tiredness induced by work, exertion or heat.
+Labor (2872) (kopiao [word study] from kopos = labor, fatigue) The root word kopos is used in secular Greek of “a beating,” “weariness” (as though one had been beaten) and “exertion,” was the proper word for physical tiredness induced by work, exertion or heat.
 Kopiao means to to exhibit great effort and exertion, to the point of sweat and exhaustion.
 To engage in hard work with the implication of difficulty and trouble.
 Kopiao speaks of intense toil even to the point of utter exhaustion if necessary.
 The work described by kopiao left one so weary it was as if the person had taken a beating.
 Kopiao speaks not so much of the actual exertion as the weariness which follows the straining of all one's powers to the utmost.

 Kopiao is in the present tense which indicates this is their habitual practice and like athletes in training we must continually exert what seems to be our last ounce of energy to "win the race".

-Strive (75) (agonizomai from agon = conflict or the place of assembly for the athletic contests and then a reference to the contests which were held there) was used in secular Greek in the context of public speaking meaning to contend against, as law-term, to fight a cause to the last and to fight against a charge of murder.
+Strive (75) (agonizomai [word study] from agon = conflict or the place of assembly for the athletic contests and then a reference to the contests which were held there) was used in secular Greek in the context of public speaking meaning to contend against, as law-term, to fight a cause to the last and to fight against a charge of murder.

 The picture conveyed here by agonizomai is that of an intense struggle for victory.
 This word group (agon, agonizomai) is the source of our English word "agonize" which means to experience pain so extreme as to cause writhing or contortions of the body, similar to those made in the athletic contests in Greece.
 To agonize also means to strain, to toil, to suffer extreme pain of body or mind or to suffer violent anguish.
 Agonizomai emphasizes tireless labor and struggles against all manner of setbacks and opposition.
 And like kopiao, the the present tense which indicates this is their continual experience.